-We see more and more startups that have been founded at university.
+We see more and more startups that have been founded at universities.
 College years are full of challenges, and one of them is balancing personal and academic lives.
-Some students decide to use their free time to start their own business.
+Some students decide to use their free time to start their own businesses.

 They also benefit from many startup accelerators or mentorship programs developed by the university.
-This allows them to have access to unlimited resources, domain insights, but also mentorship from professors.
-Students start their own startup at university because they have already met their partners, have more time to invest and less time to lose.
+This allows them to have access to unlimited resources, and domain insights, but also mentorship from professors.
+Students start their own startups at university because they have already met their partners, and have more time to invest and less time to lose.